-- Share available information. - Agree the conduct and timing of any criminal investigation. - Decide whether enquires under section 47 of the Children Act 1989 must be undertaken.
+- Seek, Share and analyse available information. - Agree the conduct and timing of any criminal investigation. - Decide whether enquires under section 47 of the Children Act 1989 must be undertaken.

 Investigation

 Where it is clear than an investigation by the police or CSCS is unnecessary, or the strategy discussion or initial assessment decides that this is the case, the LADO will discuss the next steps with the case manager.